impostorsguides/impostorsguides.github.io/rbenv/part-2/2-s-content.md

 fi
 ```

-If either the two variables we just created are empty (i.e. if the user failed to provide two arguments to the `version-file-write` command), then we print the usage instructions for this file and exit with an error return code.
+If the user failed to provide either the version filename or the version number itself, then we print the usage instructions for this file and exit with an error return code.

+### Ensuring the version is installed

 Next block of code: